hunterloftis/newton/readme.md

 #### Impulses

-Impulses allow programmatic, time-based changes to the velocity of Bodies and Particles.
+Impulses allow programmatic, time-based changes to the velocities of Bodies and Particles.
 They're the 'verb' form of forces.

 ```js